miloserdev/openbmc/poky/documentation/toaster-manual/reference.rst

 ------------------------

 The ``bldcontrol/management/commands/checksettings.py`` file controls workflow configuration.
-Here is the process to initially populate this database.
+The following steps outline the process to initially populate this database.

-#.
-The default project settings are set from
+1. The default project settings are set from ``orm/fixtures/settings.xml``.
-   ``orm/fixtures/settings.xml``.

-#.
-The default project distro and layers are added from
-   ``orm/fixtures/poky.xml`` if poky is installed.
+2. The default project distro and layers are added from ``orm/fixtures/poky.xml`` if poky is installed.
 If poky is not installed, they are added from ``orm/fixtures/oe-core.xml``.

-#.
-If the ``orm/fixtures/custom.xml`` file exists, then its values are
+3. If the ``orm/fixtures/custom.xml`` file exists, then its values are added.
-   added.

-#.
-The layer index is then scanned and added to the database.
+4. The layer index is then scanned and added to the database.

 Once these steps complete, Toaster is set up and ready to use.